vue-styleguidist/vue-styleguidist/docs/docs/Development.md

 <!-- tocstop -->

-Styleguidist isn’t an ordinary single page app and some design decisions may look confusing to an outsider.
-In this guide we’ll explain these decisions to un-confuse potential contributors.
+Styleguidist isn’t an ordinary single-page app and some design decisions may look confusing to an outsider.
+In this guide, we’ll explain these decisions to un-confuse potential contributors.

 The main thing is that we’re running two apps at the same time: user’s components and Styleguidist UI.
 They share a webpack configuration and have styles in the same scope (there’s only one scope in CSS).
 And we can control only one of these two apps: Styleguidist UI.
 That puts us under some restrictions: